Connect with us

 Ingredients for Your Homemade Barbecue Sauce Recipe

-- 1 tsp. garlic powder (savory goodness)
+• 1 tsp. garlic powder (savory as all get-out)

-- 2 Tbsp.
-Worcestershire sauce (umami magic)
+• 2 Tbsp.
+Worcestershire sauce (umami punch)

-- Hot sauce (to taste—bring the fire!)
+• Hot sauce (to taste—crank up the fire!)

 Tools You’ll Need for This Recipe